blackout85/Probability-of-Kill/README.md

 # Probability-of-Kill
-Program computes single-shot probability of kill, as well as probability of miss, when given two user inputs: the REP (range error probable) of the firing weapon, as well as the target length
+Small program I wrote based upon the mathematical model for single-shot probability of kill, and of miss, described by J.S Przemieniecki in "Mathematical Methods in Defense Analayis, 3rd Edition".
+The computation assumes no systematic error and that the firing weapon is aiming at the center of the target.
+Additionally, an LEP (linear error probable) in-range of 0.6745 is assumed for calculation purposes.
+The program prompts the user for two inputs: REP (range error probable) of the firing weapon, as well as target length.